guard-mann/torchLinearViz/README.md

 ```

 # Generated file
-`epoch_visualizer.html` file is generated.
+`epoch_visualizer.html` file will be generated (example html is on `./tests/DemoOutput.html` of this repo).
 In this file you can operate as the gif below.

 ![demo of html file usage](./movie/manual.gif)